Albert0i/mariadb-vss/README.md

 ##### **Skip lists**
 > [Skip list](https://en.wikipedia.org/wiki/Skip_list) is a [probabilistic data structure](https://www.sciencedirect.com/topics/computer-science/probabilistic-data-structure) that allows inserting and searching elements within a sorted list for *O(logn)* on average.
 A skip list is constructed by several layers of linked lists.
 The lowest layer has the original linked list with all the elements in it.
 When moving to higher levels, the number of skipped elements increases, thus decreasing the number of connections.

+> A probabilistic data structure is defined as a structure that allows the insertion of data and a check function, such as Bloom Filter (BF) and Cuckoo Filter (CF), which enable a rate of *false positives* but not *false negatives* by using hash functions to map elements and determine their presence with high probability.
+- *False Positives*: This occurs when a test incorrectly indicates the presence of a condition (such as a disease) when it is not actually present.
+For example, a medical test might show that a person has a disease when they do not.
+This is also known as a "Type I error."
+- *False Negatives*: This happens when a test fails to detect a condition that is actually present.
+For example, a medical test might show that a person does not have a disease when they actually do.
+This is also known as a "Type II error."

 ![alt Finding-element-20-in-skip-list](img/Finding-element-20-in-skip-list.jpg)

 > The search procedure for a certain value starts from the highest level and compares its next element with the value.
 If the value is less or equal to the element, then the algorithm proceeds to its next element.
 Otherwise, the search procedure descends to the lower layer with more connections and repeats the same process.
 At the end, the algorithm descends to the lowest layer and finds the desired node.